Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Depending on the circumstances of your case, these penalties may not be the end of your worries.

 Bear in mind that if someone is killed because of a drag race, the individual guilty of reckless driving could face serious consequences.
-Virginia law mandates that in this case, a penalty can rise up to 20 years in prison, while a mandatory minimum is one year served.
+Virginia traffic law mandates that, in this case, a penalty can rise up to 20 years in prison, while a mandatory minimum is one year served.
 The convicted driver can also face a suspended license for one to three years.

 Reaching out to a trusted criminal defense attorney can help mitigate these potential impacts.